bigdevlarry/blog/content/posts/setting-up-hugo-static-site-deploying-github-actions.md

 ### Conclusion
 In this article, you have learned about Hugo, relevant commands, its collections of themes, and how to deploy to GitHub Pages.
+You can find the open-source code for this blog at https://github.com/bigdevlarry/blog.

+If you found this helpful, feel free to star the repository ⭐!

 Keep learning, and Happy Coding!